fzenke/pub2015orchestrated/2015orchestrated/README.md

-simulation as described in Figure 3 you need to install and compile Auryn (commit 7d834eb6) Note, that due to ongoing development of the simulator and specifically changes to the random seeding of SparseConnections since v0.4.1 the network you are simulating is not identical at the individual connectin level to the simulation shown in the paper.
+simulation as described in Figure 3 you need to install and compile Auryn (commit 7d834eb6) Note, that due to ongoing development of the simulator and specifically changes to the random seeding of SparseConnections since v0.4.1 the network you are simulating is not identical at the individual connection level to the simulation shown in the paper.
 To replicate the original simulation bit-by-bit please refer to the commit history of this repository and the simulator.